-Always ask older adults how you can best assist them.
+Always ask Older Adults how you can best assist them.

-- Older adults may respond slowly and may not fully understand the extent of the emergency.
+- Older Adults may respond slowly to a crisis and may not fully understand the extent of the emergency.
 Repeat questions and answers if necessary.
-Be patient! - Older adults may fear being placed in a nursing facility against their will.
-Assure them they are merely receiving medical treatment, not being taken to a nursing or care facility. - Older adults may fear being removed from their homes. - Explain that this relocation is most likely temporary. - When entering the home observe if there is a ramp or other indication that the person uses a wheelchair or other mobility aid.
-If nothing is observed, ask the older adult (or caregiver) if they use a mobility aid and if they do, transport the individual with their mobility aid whenever possible. - Before moving older adults, assess their ability to speak, see and hear; adapt rescue techniques for sensory impairments. - Older adults with a hearing loss may appear disoriented and confused when in reality they cannot hear you.
+Be patient!
+Taking a few extra minutes to listen carefully or repeat a question may take less time than dealing with someone who has become confused or unwilling to cooperate. - Older Adults may fear being placed in a nursing facility against their will.
+Assure them they are merely receiving medical treatment, not being taken to a nursing or care facility. - Older Adults may fear being removed from their homes.
+Be sympathetic and understanding and explain that this relocation is most likely temporary. - Before moving older people, assess their ability to speak, see and hear; adapt rescue techniques for sensory impairments. - Older Adults with a hearing loss may appear disoriented and confused when in reality they cannot hear you.
 Determine if the person has a hearing aid.
 If they do, is it available and working?
 If it is not, can you get a new battery to make it work?
-See the tip sheet for People Who Are Deaf or Hard of Hearing for more information.
+See the tip sheet for People Who Are Deaf or Hard of Hearing for more information. - If the person has vision loss, identify yourself and explain why you are there.
+Offer the person your elbow as a guide to moving them to safety; otherwise speak continuously while they follow you to safety.
+Let the person hold your arm and then guide them to safety.
+See the tip sheet for People Who Are Blind or Have Visual Difficulties for more information

-- If the person has vision loss, identify yourself and explain why you are there.
-Offer the person your elbow as a guide to move them to safety; otherwise speak continuously while they follow you to safety. - See the tip sheet for People Who Are Blind or Have Visual Difficulties for more information. - Ask the person what medications they are taking and where their medications are stored.
+- Ask the person what medications they are taking and where their medications are stored.
 If possible, gather all medications before evacuating.
 Most people keep all their medications in one location in their homes.
-If they cannot bring their medications, ask if they have a list of their medications, an emergency contact number for their health care provider(s), and their family emergency contact. - If the person is disoriented or not responding to you, they may have dementia or be in shock.
+If they cannot bring their medications, ask if they have a list of their medications, an emergency contact number for their health care provider(s) and their family emergency contact. - If the person is disoriented or not responding to you, they may have dementia or be in shock.
 Turn off emergency lights and sirens if possible.
 Identify yourself and explain why you are there.
 Speak slowly and calmly, using short words.
-Ask "yes" or "no" questions and repeat them if necessary.
+Ask "yes" or "no" questions, and repeat them if necessary.
 Maintain eye contact.